 Let’s imagine a 30 year fixed mortgage of $300,000.
 Someone with a credit score of 740 or higher could get a loan at a 4.125% interest rate, and a monthly payment of $1454.
 Another person with a credit score of 660, however, would get a loan with a higher interest rate of 4.625% and a monthly payment of $1542, a monthly difference of $88 (or annual difference of $1056).
 Over the life of the loan, this person would pay $31,849 more in interest as compared to the person with a 740 credit score.
 Another person with a credit score of 620 or below would have an even higher rate and payment, if they were even able to get a mortgage loan.

 How to get the best rate

 A good strategy for securing the best rate would be to clean-up your credit report at least six months prior to applying for a mortgage loan.
+Anyone may obtain their credit report for free once a year from www.annualcreditreport.com.
 Maintaining a debt-to-income ratio of less than 36% could boost your score by as much as 10%.
 Lenders like to see a history of long-term credit and ability to pay off a loan over time.
 The goal of any loan applicant should be to make sure their credit report is as accurate and sound as possible.